josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🛟_Borders_Boats_Walls/🏘️_council_incentives_hotels.md

 ## Counterarguments & Rebuttals
 - “Councils benefit financially.” → In practice, contractors take billions; councils get mitigation scraps.
 - “Hotels are unfair on locals.” → Hotels are a symptom of backlog and outsourcing, not a council choice.

 ---

+## Constellations

+*Further media:*
+- ["Revealed: The UK’s most deprived neighbourhoods where crime and unemployment will rise the most"](https://www.independent.co.uk/news/uk/politics/deprived-crime-unemployment-government-funding-b2909293.html), Dan Haygarth, The Independent.

+---

+## Stardust

+---